Eight simple steps to safer open houses

 • Talk with the neighbors and ask them to be watchful.
 They’ll recognize your professionalism and care in representing the seller.
 Plus, you never know when they may need the services of a Realtor®, or if they know of a potential buyer.

-It will take extra time to take these precautions, but being prepared is well worth it.
+Taking these precautions will take extra time, but being prepared is well worth it.

 No votes so far!
 Be the first to rate this post.